enkidevs/curriculum/sql/dql/joins/full-join.md

   (...)

   Note that there are 6 regions, but not all locations belong to one of them.
-Get the region for each game_index, even if there isn't one.
+Get location id, game index and region id for all records.
+It doesn't matter whether there is no game index for a region or vice versa.
 The result should look like this:

   id  | game_index | region_id
   ----+------------+-----------